meetoseh/backend/docs/redis/keys.md

   - `sms`: how many sms touches we created
   - `push`: how many push touches we created
   - `email`: how many email touches we created
+  - `swaps`: how many touches were swapped with the current daily reminder swap
   - `stop_reason`: one of `list_exhausted`, `time_exhausted`, `backpressure`,
     or `signal`